You answered out of 15 questions correctly.

 Reggie Miller once scored 8 points in just 8.9 seconds to help lead the Pacers to a 2-point victory.

-Watch here for the 2014 Indiana Pacers Summer Basketball Camps.
-They will be back for their best season ever!
+The Indiana Pacers Summer Basketball Camps are back for their best season ever!
 Join us at one of the available camp sessions where we will offer expert instruction, fantastic giveaways and NBA excitement.
 (Hurry….many sessions will sell out quickly)

 Join the National Basketball Academy and the Indiana Pacers the nation’s premier basketball clinic programs offered right here in Indiana.
 Our expert coaches will help you take your game to the next level.
 You’ll also experience all the fun and excitement of NBA basketball via various giveaways, contests and special surprises!